AnyTrack Property

 📘

-If you have an eCommerce store and an affiliate blog, each needs its own Property.
-Each Property tracks its own conversions separately, just like having separate Google Analytics properties for different websites.
+If you have an eCommerce store and an affiliate blog, create one Property per site.
+Each Property tracks conversions separately, like separate Google Analytics properties for different websites.

 Why Create a Property?

-Organize Your Tracking Keep conversion data separate for each website, making reports clearer and more actionable.
+Organize Your Tracking — Keep conversion data separate for each website.
+Reports become clearer and more actionable.

 When to Create a Property